rackerlabs/docs-cloud-files/api-docs/cdn-api-operations/methods/get-list-cdn-enabled-containers-v1-account.rst

     GET /v1/{account}

-This operation lists CDN-enabled containers sorted by name.
+This operation lists any containers that are currently or have ever been CDN-enabled, sorted by name.

-``GET`` operations against the ``cloudFilesCDN`` endpoints for an account retrieve a list of CDN-enabled containers.
+``GET`` operations against the ``cloudFilesCDN`` endpoints for an account retrieve a list of containers that are currently or have ever been CDN-enabled.
 No private containers appear in the list.
 (For the CDN endpoints, see :ref:`Service access endpoints <service-access>`.)

-A list of CDN-enabled containers is returned in the response body, one container name per line.
+The list is returned in the response body, one container name per line.

 An HTTP response status code of 200 through 299 indicates success.
-A 200 (OK) code is returned if there are containers, and a 204 (No Content) code is returned if there are no containers.
+A 200 (OK) code is returned if there are containers to list, and a 204 (No Content) code is returned if there are no containers to list.

 To view the CDN container details, see :ref:`List metadata for CDN-enabled container <list-metadata-for-cdn-enabled-container>`.